Workers’ Compensation for Workplace Head Injury

 What To Do If You Have Suffered A Head Injury At Work

-Your first priority after suffering a head injury of any kind at work is to seek medical attention.
-Seeking medical attention is crucial even if there are no visible signs of injury, since symptoms may not appear right away and any delay in treatment can cause your condition to worsen.
+Your first priority after suffering a head injury of any kind at work in Minnesota is to seek medical attention.
+Seeking medical attention is crucial even if there are no visible signs of injury since symptoms may not appear right away and any delay in treatment can cause your condition to worsen.
 This is also a crucial step in proving your injury was work-related.
 Tell your doctor you were hurt at work and mention any and all symptoms you may be experiencing.
 After you have been treated, file a report of the injury with your employer as soon as possible.
 Failure to report your accident within the time frames set by law could cause you to lose your right to workers’ compensation benefits.

 Long-Term Disability Benefits For Brain Injury Victims